Chase-Hao/Hao_Portfolio/content/projects/Sell and go home/MA in SDC data.md

 ## Goal:
 ---
 - Get incremental M&A transactions related to commuters' companies from SDC data
-- Match other RAs manual work with SDC records
+- Search other RAs matching results in SDC data
 <br></br>
 ## Data Source
 ---